-While contacting to the Foreign Ministry for the situation about the abducted Nepalese in Iraq, Ministry has said its mission in Islamabad is looking into reports that some Nepalis were among 60 foreign workers abducted by Islamic militants in Iraq.
+While contacting the Foreign Ministry for the situation about the abducted Nepalese in Iraq, Ministry has said its mission in Islamabad is looking into reports that some Nepalis were among 60 foreign workers abducted by Islamic militants in Iraq.

 The Foreign Ministry could not immediately confirm the report but said its embassy in Pakistan, which also looks after the Iraq affairs, was investigating.